JensLarsson/JensLarssonPortfolio/README.md

 <img src="images/Ninvae.jpg?raw=true"/>
 Ninvae is a the result of a game project couse where students from different Game Dev programs at the University of Skövde colaburate.
-In this project I acted as the lead programmer and mainly worked with helping the game artists realize their vision through writing surface shaders, but also worked on:
+In this project I acted as the lead programmer and Technical Artist, where I mainly worked with helping the game artists realize their vision through writing surface shaders, but also worked on:

 ```
  - Weather Effects